How To | Quit Your Job Graciously

-Be respectful but firm about your decision, and have some answers ready to the many questions they may have.
+Be respectful but firm about your decision to quit, and have some answers ready to the many questions they may have.
 Again, even if the workplace culture has been poor, avoid going into detail as that could still affect your future references.
 Stay positive, and keep the focus on yourself and your own career needs.

 SHARE THE NEWS

 It’s worth checking with your manager that they’re happy for you to share your news before telling colleagues.
 Sometimes there might be unseen political reasons why they might not want your peers to know just yet.

 Although it’s technically your prerogative to share your news once you’ve told your manager, it’s polite and respectful to double-check with them.

 Whether your notice period is two weeks, a month or even three months, wrapping things up efficiently will make things that bit easier for your employer when you quit.

 Clear out your files, folders and emails, save any work samples you might need, make helpful lists for your replacement and do everything you can to ensure a smooth handover.

 Don’t be tempted to coast through your notice period as your approach in that time could be how you’ll be remembered.